Google Classroom Integration

 Note: If your roster in Edpuzzle does not update automatically after completing the steps above, check out this article.

-How do I share assignments on Google Classroom?
+How do I share assignments to Google Classroom?

 Sharing assignments is easy if you use Google Classroom and have already imported your classes into Edpuzzle.